Julian Stachiewicz

-Brigadier General Julian Stachiewicz ([ˈjuljan staˈxʲɛvʲit͡ʂ]; 1890-1934) was a Polish Army officer and a historian and writer.
+Julian Stachiewicz ([ˈjuljan staˈxʲɛvʲit͡ʂ]; 1890– September 20, 1934) was a brigadier general in the Polish Army, historian, and writer.

 Life

 Julian Stachiewicz was the brother of General Wacław Stachiewicz.

 Before World War I he joined the Riflemen's Association.
 In 1914-21 he fought in the Polish Legions, the Polish Military Organization, the Greater Poland Uprising, the Polish-Ukrainian War, and the Polish-Soviet War.
 He briefly commanded the 13th Infantry Division and in 1923 became head of the Military Bureau of History (Wojskowe Biuro Historyczne), being promoted a year later to brigadier general.

 In 1928 he created the Military Historical Review (Wojskowy Przegląd Historyczny), a journal that is published to this day.
 He was involved with Polish Radio and was a member of academic societies such as the Polish Academy of Learning.